Instructors

 Whether he’s teaching music, dance, or art, Ryan aims to inspire students to develop their own creativity.
 His skill, communication style, and diplomacy have successfully brought together people of all demographics and cultures—he has been an informal arts ambassador for more than a decade.
 Ryan believes in the power of the arts as a way to bring people closer, and he continues to find deep meaning in his efforts to do so.

-Scott Angelius (Contest Tabulator)
+Scott Angelius

-Brittney Caraway (Nighttime Master of Ceremonies)
+Brittney Caraway

-Shana Worel (Head DJ)
+Shana Worel

 Nick Davis